 1. Start in a lunge position.
 Step one foot forward into a standard lunge.
 Both knees bent to approximately 90 degrees.
 Front thigh parallel to the floor, back knee hovering just above the ground.
 Torso upright, core braced.
 Arms at your sides or bent at 90 degrees, ready to swing for momentum.

 2. Explode upward.
 Drive through both feet and jump straight up as high as you can.
 Swing your arms upward to generate momentum.
-This isn't cheating.
-It's proper plyometric technique.
+The arm swing is proper plyometric technique and adds real jump height.
 Both feet should leave the ground completely.
 Extend your hips and knees fully at the peak of the jump.

 3. Switch legs in the air.
 While airborne, scissor your legs to swap their positions.
 The front leg moves back and the back leg moves forward.
 This switch happens at the peak of your jump, not on the way down.
 If you're switching late, you're not jumping high enough.